pawelad/just-scored/README.md

 - `goal-notifier`, which is triggered on DynamoDB table item creation and sends a notification to configured Slack integration

-The third piece of it all is `worlcup` - a very simple API client I made for http://worldcup.sfg.io/.
+The third piece of it all is `worlcup` - a very simple API wrapper I made for http://worldcup.sfg.io/.
 I may put it in a separate repository after I implement all endpoints, but I decided to leave it here at the moment.